Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Osteomas are convex tumors consisting of a denser but otherwise normal bone tissue.
-They arise in the area of the skull and muzzle.
+Osteomas are raised tumors of denser but otherwise normal bone tissue that occur in the skull and face.

-Osteochondromas, also called multiple cartilaginous exostoses, are bone tumors that grow in young dogs in the area of growing cartilage before calcification.
-Osteochondromas can be single and multiple and are found in the ribs, vertebrae, pelvis and extremities.
+Osteochondromas, also called multiple osteochondral exostoses, are bone tumors that occur in young dogs in areas of growing cartilage before it calcifies.
+Osteochondromas can be single or multiple and are found in the ribs, vertebrae, pelvis, and extremities.
 These tumors can be hereditary.

-If the results of the X-ray examination do not allow the final diagnosis, in order to determine the type of bone tumor, it is necessary to perform a biopsy.
+If the results of an X-ray examination do not allow a definitive diagnosis to be made, a biopsy must be performed to determine the type of bone tumor.

-Treatment: benign tumors can be removed by local excision.
-Surgical treatment is necessary when tumor growth affects structures such as nerves and tendons, causing pain and obstructing movement.
-Surgical treatment can also be carried out for proforma.
+Treatment: Benign tumors can be removed by local excision.
+Surgical treatment is necessary when tumor growth affects structures such as nerves and tendons, causing pain and preventing movement.
+Surgical treatment may also be performed pro forma.